American Discovery Capital is an integrated, independent merchant banking firm based in Los Angeles, CA.

 Mike holds a B.S. in finance and accounting from Indiana University.

 Peter has spent over 35 years in the investment business, including work in growth equity, leveraged buyouts, turnarounds and recapitalizations.
-Most recently, Peter was a Managing Director at Wedbush Capital Partners.
-He was co-head of the firm's Private Equity Fund and initiatives for 14 years.
-Peter has a strong track record of backing successful entrepreneurs and working with them to make sure they have the necessary resources they need to succeed.
-His current corporate board of director positions include: Critical Alert Systems (Chairman) and VCC Optoelectronics.
-A sample of past director positions include: ExtruMed, Energy Solutions and Sirius Solutions.
-He is also a board observer for The Intersect Group and a fund advisor to the Semcap Food and Nutrition Fund.
+Before ADC, Peter was a Managing Director at Wedbush Capital Partners where he was co-head of the firm's Private Equity Fund and initiatives for 14 years.
+Peter has a strong track record of backing successful entrepreneurs and working with them to make sure they have the necessary resources to succeed.
+He is currently chairman of the board of directors of Critical Alert Systems and also on the board of VCC Optoelectronics.
+He is a board observer for The Intersect Group, Medix and an advisor to the Seminal Capital Food and Nutrition Fund.

 Earlier in his career, Peter identified growth opportunities and invested capital for Hanover Energy, a merchant bank focused on buyouts in the energy industry and controlled by William E. Simon & Sons.

-Other relevant experience includes work at Price Waterhouse in the Corporate Finance and Recovery Group.
+Peter also worked at Price Waterhouse in the Corporate Finance and Recovery Group.
+There he was involved in a number of restructurings including Orange County and Rockefeller Center.
 Peter began his career as an analyst in the Merrill Lynch Capital Markets Group.

 Peter earned his BA from the University of Pennsylvania in 1986 and an MBA from the University of Southern California in 1994.
-Since then, Peter has been active with the University of the Pennsylvania in a variety of leadership roles.
-He is currently on the Board of Overseers for the University of Pennsylvania Library System.
+Since then, Peter has been active with the University of the Pennsylvania in a variety of philanthropic leadership roles.
+Peter is also the youngest winner of the Alumni Award of Merit, Penn’s highest honor for philanthropy.

-Peter spent a decade serving as a Trustee for Marlborough School in Los Angeles and is a past Trustee for King’s Academy in Amman, Jordan.
-He has been married to his wife Elizabeth since 1990 and they have three children.
+Peter has been married to his wife Elizabeth since 1990 and they have three children.

 Greg has been a successful investment banker and franchise builder for more than 30 years with broad experience advising owners of middle market private companies, boards of directors of public companies, C-suite executives, private equity firms, charitable foundations, ERISA-covered trusts and Employee Stock Ownership Plans (ESOPs).
 He has established the west coast brands and built offices for two middle market investment banking firms.